 What if I see two W-2s in my portal?

-Employees with two W-2s have earnings as a CU and CUR employee.
-Both W-2s must be submitted when filing your 2020 tax return.
+Employees with two W-2s may have earnings as a CU and CUR employee or may have worked from two different states during the year.
+Both W-2s must be submitted when filing your 2021 tax return.

 About Form 1095-C

 Form 1095-C is sent annually, providing information regarding employer-provided insurance coverage.
-It specifies the months of health care coverage for the employee and their eligible dependents.
+The form indicates which months during the year the employee/dependents were eligible for health care coverage and the employee required contribution for the elected coverage.

 If you have questions, reach out to a qualified tax advisor.